ocupop/dart4web/src/_codelabs/ng2/5-piratenameservice.md

 <i class="fa fa-key key-header"> </i> <strong> Key information </strong>

+* The `static` annotation makes the field a class variable, rather than an instance variable.
-* `static` defines a class-level field.
-That is, the random number generator is shared with all instances of this class.
+  Therefore, the random number generator is shared with all instances of this class.

+* `final` variables must be initialized and cannot change.

+* Private variables start with underscore (`_`);
+  Dart has no `private` keyword.

-* Use `new` to call a constructor.
+* The `new` keyword indicates a call to the constructor.

 </div></div>